I started The Creative Penn podcast back in early 2009, before the boom times of audio driven by smartphones and voice assistants.

 Just in case you're confused …

-A podcast is audio that is streamed and distributed over the internet.
-Podcasts can be talk shows, interviews, lectures, novels or indeed, anything else you fancy producing in audio.
-This article will be focused more on the interview format as that’s what I do on my show, but if you want to podcast your novel, check out Podiobooks.com which has some great resources (and lots of audiobooks).
+A podcast is audio that is streamed and distributed over the internet and these days, people often listen on smartphones, smart speakers and other devices.
+Podcasts can be talk shows, interviews, lectures, stories, or indeed, anything else you fancy producing in audio.
+This article will be focused more on the interview format as that's what I do on my show, but the possibilities for audio podcast creation are ever expanding.

 The advantage of podcasts is that listeners can download the audio whenever they want, instead of radio which is played at a specific time of day.
 People can discover audio at any time and if they connect with the host, they are likely to download backlist episodes which makes it evergreen content.

 As a listener, you can subscribe to a show and then episodes will download automatically to your device.
-The most common podcast players are iTunes and Stitcher, but there are lots of different ways to listen.
+There are many podcast apps now with Apple Podcasts, Spotify, Google Podcasts, and Stitcher being some of the most common, but there are lots of different ways to listen.
 I personally love podcasts and listen to a number every week while walking, doing chores or going to the gym.
-I read books, skim blog posts and social for information, but I deep dive on podcasting!
+I read books, skim blog posts and social media for information, but I deep dive on podcasting!

 Why podcast anyway?